Cleaning Your Porsche Boxster Drains

 Wet Floors in Your Porsche Boxster Cabin

-If your car ever experiences wet floors in the cabin, you need to ensure that your Porsche Boxster drains are clear to prevent flooding of your interior Boxster cabin.
+If your car ever experiences wet floors in the cabin, you must ensure that your Porsche Boxster drains are clear to prevent flooding of your interior Boxster cabin.
 Flooding or wet floors in your Porsche Boxster cabin will damage your immobilizer or CLU (Central Locking Unit.)

 What is a CLU?